Novice Uke: A Beginner’s First Ukulele Lesson

 An Intro to the Ukulele

 Portuguese immigrants arrived to Hawaiʻi in 1878 to work the sugar cane fields.
 They brought with them their traditional instruments, the braguinha and rajão.
-Elements from these instruments were eventually combined to create what we know today as the ukulele.
+Elements from these instruments were combined to create the instrument we know today as the ukulele.

-A soprano size ukulele is the old-school sound and look that most people expect.
-It’s almost always tuned with a high-g and has a tight, bright, “plucky” sound that’s great for traditional strumming.
+Soprano size has the small, traditional ukulele look that most people expect.
+It has a tight, bright, “plucky” sound that’s great for punchy strumming.

-Concert size is a nice Goldilocks fit for size and sound since it sits in the middle of the GCEA-tuned ukuleles.
-This is what I recommend to most beginners unless they are big boned, in which case a tenor might be more comfortable to play.
+Concert size is a nice Goldilocks fit for size and sound since it sits in the middle of the lineup.

 The tenor size is a contemporary favorite.
-Its long scale at GCEA pitch makes it very articulate and clear sounding which is great for fingerpicking arrangements.
+It has a longer string scale (ringing length) that makes it very articulate and clear sounding, which is great for fingerpicking arrangements.
 The tenor ukulele is a favorite among performing professionals.

 Which size you choose depends mainly on the sound and feel you want from your uke.
 A smaller size has a brighter sound and tighter fret spacing.
 A larger size has a more full tone and more room for your fingers.